grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 </CodeGroup>

+## View custom metric results

-Custom metrics appear in both the end-of-test summary and in the granular points of the [Results output](/results-output).
+Custom metrics appear in [Results output](/results-output) in both the end-of-test summary and in the granular data points.
-Here's how the output of the preceding script might look.
 Each metric type has specific aggregation methods.
+You can also optionally [tag](/using-k6/tags-and-groups) any value for a custom metric.
+You can use these tags to filter test results.

+Here's how the output of the preceding script might look in the end-of-test summary.
 Since the metric is a trend, k6 calculates various trends based on the number of values and their summation.

   <CodeGroup lineNumbers={[false]}>